Travelling with your little one - tips on the go

 - That white noise app you used on the plane will do wonders for hotel sleeping.
 Turn it on and up to help block out the hustle and bustle noises common to hotels

-- TIP: If the hotel’s curtains don’t block out enough light, try using black rubbish bags with painter’s tape to create make-shift blackout curtains
+- TIP: If the hotel’s curtains don’t block out enough light, try using darker blanket with our Stella magnetic clips to create make-shift blackout curtains

 - Vacation has a magical effect of helping you forget time, which also means you might forget nap-time.
 Set alarms on your phone for t-minus 30 minutes (or so) until baby needs to get back to the room for a nap